 Blue Hill Avenue runs through the heart of Mattapan and Roxbury.
 It connects thousands of people each day to work, school, shopping, worship, and more.
 However, the current state of the corridor discourages those same people from feeling safe and comfortable.
 People walking and biking have to constantly navigate in fear and frustration, and the 20,000+ daily bus riders who travel along this corridor are stuck in traffic and deal with unreliable and slow buses.
 This crucial corridor could work better with a little help from you!

-- The City of Boston is in the midst of planning improvements along Blue Hill Ave.
-Based on outreach that both LivableStreets and the city did, some quick improvements have been or are soon to be completed, including repaving blue hill ave and increasing the time for people crossing the streets; see more here.
-There will be upcoming meetings this spring, so keep an ear out and make sure to show up to share your point of view.
+- The City of Boston is in the midst of planning for changes along Blue Hill Ave to make it easier and faster to get around.
+The City recently received federal funding to allow for larger changes, like center-running bus lanes.
+There will be upcoming public meetings and other events to share your input, so keep an ear out and make sure to show up to share your point of view.

 What We've Heard